colebemis/figma-state-machines/README.md

 # Figma State Machines Plugin

-Design with state machines in Figma
+Create state machines and integrate them directly into your Figma designs